Fixed prosthodontics: Dimensions of preparation

 When preparing a tooth for a crown, the preparation should, ideally, exist entirely in the enamel.
 As elaborated below, the amount of tooth structure required to be removed will depend on the material(s) being used to restore the tooth.
 If the tooth is to be restored with a full gold crown, the restoration need only be .5 mm in thickness (as gold is very strong), and therefore, a minimum of only .5 mm of space needs to be made for the crown to be placed.
-If porcelain is to be applied to the gold crown, an additional minimum of 1 mm of tooth structure needs to be removed to allow for a sufficient thickness of the porcelain to be applied, thus bringing the total tooth reduction to minimally 1.5 mm.
+If porcelain is to be applied to the gold crown, an additional minimum of 1 mm on functional cusp of tooth structure needs to be removed to allow for a sufficient thickness of the porcelain to be applied, thus bringing the total tooth reduction to minimally 1.5 mm.
 For porcelain or ceramic crowns the amount of tooth reduction is 2 mm.
 For metal, it is 1 mm.

 If there is not enough tooth structure to properly retain the prosthetic crown, the tooth requires a build-up material.
 This can be accomplished with a pin-retained direct restoration, such as amalgam or a resin-like fluorocore, or in more severe cases, may require a post and core.
 Should the tooth require a post and core, endodontic therapy would then be indicated, as the post descends into the devitalized root canal for added retention.
 If the tooth, because of its relative lack of exposed tooth structure, also requires crown lengthening, the total combined time, effort, and cost of the various procedures, together with the decreased prognosis because of the combined inherent failure rates of each procedure, might make it more reasonable to have the tooth extracted and opt to have an implant placed.